The Cord and the Ax: Plot

 Meanwhile, at the Need/Want a man treats badly to a woman and Amanda (Julie Benz), suffering from withdraw symptoms from the Blue Devil, attacks him to protect the woman instead of talking to him.
 Nolan gets there in time to stop the fight and later, Amanda goes to Niles (James Murray) to ask for some of the Blue Devil he has in his office.

 Alak visits Datak at the E-Rep Camp to inform him about Christie's pregnancy and ask his permission to step out of the family business and concentrate on music.
 Datak denies him that when he realizes that his fears that Stahma keeps him in prison so she can have power and money are true, he gets furious.
 Alak leaves telling him that he is the one responsible for what is happening to him and not Stahma because he could not control himself.
 Alak returns home where Stahma waits for him and gives him Datak's blade, the only thing Datak could brought from their hometown, so Alak can protect his family now; Christie and their unborn child.
 Stahma also tells him that they should never let Datak come back home.

 Back in prison, Datak tells Doc Yewll (Trenna Keating) about Stahma and that he has to get back home.
-Niles visits Ywell to ask her about the diary he found on her office.
+Niles visits Yewll to ask her about the diary he found on her office.
 He offers her release from prison and her severed finger in exchange for her service on the secret project.
-Ywell agrees to start working on her project that is on the diary but refuses to do anything more that has to do with Irisa and also puts as term Datak's release to be her assistant.
-Niles accepts and Ywell and Datak are headed back to Defiance.
+Yewll agrees to start working on her project that is on the diary but refuses to do anything more that has to do with Irisa and also puts as term Datak's release to be her assistant.
+Niles accepts and Yewll and Datak are headed back to Defiance.

 Datak comes home to find Stahma and Alak in the family bath.
 He joins them while they look surprised and terrified but try to hide it.
 Datak attacks Stahma and tries to drown her but Alak fights him back trying to protect his mother.
 Finally, Datak stops and releases Stahma.